DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_rdm_terms.md

 ### Repository
 #### [CODATA RDM Terminology (version 2023)](https://doi.org/10.5281/zenodo.10626170) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 > Repository: Physical or digital storage location that can house, preserve, manage, and provide access to many types of digital and physical materials in a variety of formats.
 Materials in online repositories are curated to enable search, discovery, and reuse.
-There must be sufficient control for the physical and digital material to be authentic, reliable, accessible and usable on a continuing basis. and digital material to be authentic, reliable, accessible and usable on a continuing basis.
+There must be sufficient control for the physical and digital material to be authentic, reliable, accessible and usable on a continuing basis.

 ### Research data
 #### [The Research Council of Norway’s Policy for Open Access to Research Data](https://www.forskningsradet.no/contentassets/e4cd6d2c23cf49d4989bb10c5eea087a/the-research-council-of-norways-policy-for-open-access-to-research-data.pdf)